apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 of bounded streams in regular streaming execution mode.

 {{< hint warning >}}
-Both DataStream API and Table API provide their own way for enabling the batch execution mode at the moment.
+Both DataStream API and Table API provide their own way of enabling the batch execution mode at the moment.
 In the near future, this will be further unified.
 {{< /hint >}}

-Pipelines in one API can be defined end-to-end without dependencies to the other API.
+Pipelines in one API can be defined end-to-end without dependencies on the other API.
 However, it might be useful to mix both APIs for various reasons:

 - Use the table ecosystem for accessing catalogs or connecting to external systems easily, before